Killfaeh/PeguyEditor/README.md

 **Windows**

-If you run Péguy Editor for the first time, run install.bat.</br>
+If you run Péguy Editor for the first time, run install.bat (double clic).</br>
-Then, run PeguyEditor.bat.
+Then, run PeguyEditor.bat (double clic).

 **Mac OS**

-Run PeguyEditor.app.</br>
+Run PeguyEditor.app (double clic).</br>
 You can put PeguyEditor.app in your dock.

 **Linux**

-Run PeguyEditor.
+Run PeguyEditor in a terminal.

 ## How to use